vikejs/vike/readme.md

 }
 ```

-The `pageProps` are passed to your `render()` lifecycle method and are serialized and passed to the client-side and returned by the `import { getPage } from 'vite-plugin-ssr/client'` function.
+The `pageProps` are passed to your `render()` lifecycle method,
+and they are serialized and passed to the client-side and returned by the `import { getPage } from 'vite-plugin-ssr/client'` function.

 ```jsx
 // /pages/_default.page.server.js